 Toyota / Nissan

 For Toyota and Nissan vehicles, the paint code should be on the driver’s side door frame or pillar.
-Some examples are 1F7, QAB, KH3.
+Some examples are 1F7, QAB, and KH3.

 Why Knowing Your Paint Code Matters